LiamKolanowski/GoogleDataAnalyticsCapstone/README.md

 ## Project Info

-* To view the entire project, please view **"1.
-Case study: How does a bike-share navigate speedy success?"** [here](https://liamkolanowski.wixsite.com/myportfolio)
+* To view the entire project, please visit [the projects page](https://liamkolanowski.wixsite.com/myportfolio)

 * **This code utilizes SQL compatible with DB Browser for SQLite**